Women in Executive Leadership Program

 August 24, 2019 - Leadership, Risk, and Opportunity

 In this session, participants will gain an overview of leadership as we understand it in today's world.
 We will explore women's roles as leaders and recognize that subtle gender bias still exists and both men and women are continuing to perpetuate it.
 Women are not equally represented in positions of power, and their path to leadership is often more complicated than that of their male counterparts.
-Participants will identify individual goals that they intend to achieve as a result of this course.
+Participants will gain an understanding of how risk-taking plays into leadership and they will identify individual goals that they intend to achieve as a result of this course.

 August 24, 2019 - Mentoring & Individual Development Plan (IDP): Dr. Ethlyn Williams